Graph Afghan Series with Mikey

 Finally, this is it.
 This is where you get to put your skills to a customized project.
 I challenge you to use the letter of your first name to do a test sample.
 Use the skills above to help you.
 In the tutorial provided, I walk you through beginning your graph, making informed decisions and getting started lessons.

-In the tutorial, I will using the Letter D as a test drive.
+In the tutorial, I will use the Letter D as a test drive.
 You will learn the following:

 - Key Tips When Beginning.